-Lab 5: Exploring Factors that Impact Coral HealthThe lab activity described here was created by Erin Bardar of TERC for the EarthLabs project.
+Lab 5: Trouble in Paradise: Factors that Impact Coral HealthThe lab activity described here was created by Erin Bardar of TERC for the EarthLabs project.

 In the previous lab, students explored the characteristics of the ocean environment in which coral reefs thrive.
 Unfortunately,there are a number of factors, both natural and anthropogenic (resulting from human activities), that can alter the ocean environment and threaten the health of coral reef ecosystems.
 In this activity, students will examine the three main factors that disrupt corals.

 After completing this investigation, students will be able to:

 - use a Geographic Information System (GIS) tool to evaluate threats on coral reefs;

 - explain how certain fishing practices, pollution, and climate change can damage coral ecosystems; and

 - describe the predicted consequences for coral reefs.